texhex/BiosSledgehammer/README.md

 ## <a name="modelsfolder">*Models* folder</a>

 It is expected that each model (type) of hardware you want to support has a separate sub folder below ``\Models``.
-The model (type) is displayed automatically by BIOS Sledgehammer, so simply run it once for each hardware to know the model.
+The model is displayed automatically by BIOS Sledgehammer, so simply run it once for each hardware to know the model.

+The sub folder for each model will contain all settings files together with source files for any updates.
+For example, if you execute BIOS Sledgehammer on a *HP EliteBook 820 G1* and a folder called ``\Models\HP EliteBook 820 G1\`` exists, the settings files need to be stored as ``\Models\HP EliteBook 820 G1\(FILENAME).txt``, e.g. ``\Models\HP EliteBook 820 G1\BIOS-Update.txt``.

-The sub folder will contain all settings files together with the source files for any updates.
-Please note that BIOS Sledgehammer does not support "sharing" update files between several models, each model requires its own set of files.
-That’s because sharing files between models has proven to cause problems for older models each time the shared folders are updated for new models.
+Any update files need to be stored as seperate folder below that path.
+For example, if ``\Models\HP EliteBook 820 G1\BIOS-Update.txt`` defines that a BIOS update to 1.39 is required, the BIOS update files need to be stored in the folder ``\Models\HP EliteBook 820 G1\BIOS-1.39\``.
+Please note that BIOS Sledgehammer does not support "sharing" update files between several models as sharing files between models has proven to cause problems for older models each time the shared folders are updated for new models.

-First an exact match for the model is performed, e.g. if the current model is a *HP EliteBook Folio 1040 G1*, a folder named ``HP EliteBook Folio 1040 G1`` is expected.
-If there is no folder of this name, a partially search is performed.
+To locate a matching model folder, an exact match for current model is performed first.
+This means, if the current model is a *HP EliteBook Folio 1040 G1*, a folder named ``HP EliteBook Folio 1040 G1`` is expected.
+If there is no folder by this name, a partially search is performed.
 This will accept any folder that contains parts of the name of the current model, e.g. folder names like ``EliteBook Folio 1040 G1``, ``Folio 1040 G1`` or even ``1040 G1`` can be used.

 Where this partially search helps a lot is for models that are technical identical but have different model names.
 For example, the *ProDesk 600 G1* comes in different form factors, each with a unique name: *HP ProDesk 600 G1 TWR* (Tower), *HP ProDesk 600 G1 SFF* (Small Format Factor) and so on.
 You can just create one folder ``HP ProDesk 600 G1`` and this folder will match all these form factors.